Nordgold attends Global Sustainability Exchange 2017

 Nordgold is an internationally diversified gold producer established in 2007.
 Nordgold has a proven track record of operational excellence and benefits from a significant international development pipeline.
 The Company is relentlessly focused on shareholder value, committed to running safe, efficient, profitable operations, which enable it to generate strong cashflows and in turn, continue to invest in its pipeline of new growth opportunities while generating returns for investors.
 In 2016, Nordgold produced 869 koz of gold.

 Nordgold operates 9 mines (4 in Russia, 3 in Burkina Faso and one each in Guinea and Kazakhstan).
-It has one project in construction phase (Gross in Russia), several prospective projects and a diverse portfolio of early-stage exploration projects and licences in Burkina Faso, Russia, French Guiana and Canada.
+It has one project in construction phase (Gross in Russia), several prospective projects and advanced exploration phase and a diverse portfolio of early-stage exploration projects and licences in Burkina Faso, Russia, French Guiana and Canada.
 Nordgold employs over 8,000 people.

 For further information, please contact: